tsklxiv/subreply-css/README.md

 # Subreply CSS

-The beautiful CSS style used by [Subreply](https://subreply.com/about).
-Heavily modified for classless usage.
+A simple, yet modern and beautiful CSS style.
+Influenced by [Subreply](https://subreply.com/about).

 # Why?